New Data Shows Traders Should Avoid Bear Flag Patterns!

 The psychology behind a bear flag chart pattern is similar to that of other continuation patterns, except that it is more volatile.
 It reflects the market’s strong commitment to continue moving in the same downward direction despite any short-term consolidation.
 Traders should know the previous trend and ensure it’s still intact before entering a trade.

-This pattern typically appears in strongly trending markets, where the bull (buyers) and bears (sellers) battle each other back and forth until, eventually, the bears gain more strength.
+This pattern typically appears in strongly trending markets, where the bulls (buyers) and bears (sellers) battle each other until the bears eventually gain more strength.

 Bear Flags can form in any timeframe but occur more frequently in hourly and daily charts.
 Flags happen quickly and usually last no longer than three weeks.